FreeCAD/FreeCAD/src/Mod/Fem/Readme.md

 However, python code does not reference it, not sure about C++ code?
 `find ./ -type f -exec grep -H 'MechanicalAnalysis' {} \;`

-Temporal solutin, activate this workbench for the second time : Gui.activateWorkbench("FemWorkbench")
+Temporal solution, activate this workbench for the second time : Gui.activateWorkbench("FemWorkbench")

-Once edit py file, do remember to "rm *.pyc" and restart Freecad from terminal!

 ### test with C++ compilation (merge with the existent Fem module)